full

 Published on: 28th April, 2025

-The 1992 Los Angeles uprising, sparked by the acquittal of officers in the brutal beating of Rodney King, exposed deep cracks in the systems meant to protect and serve.
+The 1992 Los Angeles Civil Unrest, sparked by the acquittal of officers in the brutal beating of Rodney King, exposed deep cracks in the systems meant to protect and serve.
 More than thirty years later, what actions can we take to create real public safety practices that center justice, equity, and community care?

 Sign up for our newsletter at beacons.ai/mhdcd8